 After meeting Kouhei, this misdirected adventure began.
 “Grand Blue” uses humor about the adult stereotypical or rather college student.
 Stereotypically, they like drinking, hanging out, and partying.
 The humor, also, acts as adult humor with some nudity or perverted jokes.
 The exaggerated expression from its characters makes it look similar to “Prison School”.
 The difference is, this show acts like mixing between what’s the show introduction like for example a diving club.
 Besides diving, there is also little knowledge about it.
 The most focused one is just adult humor.
 This show is a laughing-out-of-loud type where you just realized what this “Grand Blue” is.
 It’s not about diving but it’s about less society with adult jokes.

 The main female cast consists of “normal” people at first glance.
 The main heroine, Chisa, is, I think, the most normal character among all; including all female characters.
 She likes diving and she takes it seriously when it comes to that.
 She did not care about Iori when she first met after never meeting again.
 But, she is the only real character because she misses her childhood with Iori.
 On the other hand, she also wants Iori to join the diving club and wants to introduce everything about diving.
 In the end, this is not a romance anime.

-I’m not really a fan of the manga adaptation by Kenji Inoue.
-But, “Grand Blue” emphasizes excessive humor with real gimmicks and quite sarcastic with self-explanatory way.
-Besides this is about diving, it’s not like that.
-It sucks you onto its theme.
+I’m not a fan of the manga adaptation by Kenji Inoue.
+But, “Grand Blue” emphasizes excessive humor with real gimmicks and quite sarcastic in a self-explanatory way.
+Besides this it is about diving, it’s not like that.
+It sucks you into its theme.
 Character humor, adult humor, drinking, it’s a summer theme of what anime wants itself.
 Don’t forget to watch this show in a normal circumstance.
-Don’t drunk while watching.
+Don’t drink while watching.